Understanding your benefits

 The statements help to give you an idea of what benefits you may have when you reach your normal or selected retirement age.

-The Trustee, in line with regulation, has produced the following documents.
+The Trustee, in line with regulations, has produced the following documents.
 Just click on each line to read more:

-- An Implementation statement which specifies how the Trustee has implemented the SIP.
+- An Implementation statement 2023 (PDF 244KB) which specifies how the Trustee has implemented the SIP.

-- Chairman’s statement which details the effect of costs and charges on the Plan’s defined contribution arrangements.
+- Chair’s statement 2024 (PDF 631KB) which details the effect of costs and charges on the Plan’s defined contribution arrangements.

 Your pension benefit statement explained

-To get the most out of your statement, simply move your mouse over the highlighted areas in the example statement below to see an explanation of the terms used.
+To get the most out of your statement, simply choose the example below that matches your statement layout, and move your mouse over the highlighted areas to see an explanation of the terms used.

 What assumptions have been made?